fastlane/fastlane/README.md

 - Even if your certificates got leaked, they can't be used to cause any harm without your login credentials
 - `match` doesn't support In-House Enterprise profiles as they are harder to control
 - If you use GitHub or Bitbucket we encourage to enable 2 factor authentication for all accounts that have access to the certificates repo.
+- The complete source code of `match` is fully open source on [GitHub](https://github.com/fastlane/match)

 ## [`fastlane`](https://fastlane.tools) Toolchain